Demystifying deep search: a holistic evaluation with hint-free multi-hop questions and factorised metrics: Introduction

 Web agents—autonomous systems that navigate and extract information from the internet—are becoming essential for extending language models beyond their parametric knowledge, as they tackle complex information-seeking tasks by integrating external search with internal knowledge, aggregating evidence from multiple sources, and synthesising it into coherent answers ~\cite{nakano2021webgpt,ferrag2025llmreasoningautonomousai}.
 Among the evaluation scenarios for these systems \emph{Deep search} is a central and foundational task: it requires uncovering hidden facts or entities through multi-step reasoning, noise filtering, and tackling the persistent “I can’t find it” challenge that even expert human searchers face.
 Recent efforts have sought to advance performance by designing stronger agent systems \cite{li2025searcho1agenticsearchenhancedlarge, li2025webthinkerempoweringlargereasoning, sun2025zerosearchincentivizesearchcapability, jiang2025s3dontneeddata, li2025websailornavigatingsuperhumanreasoning}, while others have introduced new benchmarks to better characterise its nature \cite{du2025deepresearchbenchcomprehensivebenchmark, wong2025widesearchbenchmarkingagenticbroad}.

-However, we identify a critical yet overlooked dimension in current deep search evaluation: the presence of various forms of \textit{hinting} in question formulations, which fundamentally alters the nature of the task.
-As shown in Figure \ref{fig:main_figure}, classical multi-hop QA datasets such as HotpotQA~\cite{yang2018hotpotqadatasetdiverseexplainable} exhibit \textbf{Path-Hinting (PH)}, where questions explicitly narrate the reasoning chain—for example, “Who is the husband of the stepmother of the brother of Kane Cornes?” directly instructs the agent to sequentially find the brother, then the stepmother, then her husband, reducing reasoning to execution.
-More recent benchmarks, including BrowseComp~\cite{wei2025browsecomp} and WebShaper~\cite{tao2025webshaperagenticallydatasynthesizing}, attempt to mitigate this issue through \textbf{Specification-Hinting (SH)}: rather than naming the target entity, questions describe it indirectly through multiple attributes.
-For instance, instead of asking directly about “Graham Cornes,” the query specifies “Which radio presenter at 5AA, former footballer, at least 20 years senior to his wife who was a 2007 Labor candidate?”—requiring constraint satisfaction through filtering rather than genuine exploratory reasoning.
+However, we identify a critical yet largely overlooked issue in current deep-search evaluation: many benchmarks contain forms of \textit{hinting} that guide models toward the answer and remove the need for genuine autonomous reasoning.
+Such hints bypass a core capability of web agents—the ability to \textit{discover which connections matter, generate hypotheses about plausible reasoning trajectories, and adaptively explore the information space without guidance}.

-Such guided reasoning bypasses models' need to autonomously search for information and construct reasoning paths, failing to test a critical capability of web-agents: \textit{the capacity to autonomously discover which connections matter, generate hypotheses about possible reasoning trajectories, and adaptively explore the information space without guidance}.
-When agents are provided either an explicit path (PH) or a unique signature (SH), they operate with strong scaffolding that is rarely available in real-world scenarios.
-Furthermore, existing evaluations suffer from a critical limitation: they typically report only aggregate pass rates, collapsing diverse failure modes into a single metric.
-This obscures crucial distinctions—an agent that searches exhaustively but fails to connect evidence exhibits fundamentally different limitations than one that gives up prematurely or misuses its parametric knowledge.
-Without understanding these failure modes, it becomes hard to diagnose system weaknesses or guide improvements.
+As illustrated in \Cref{fig:main_figure}, classical multi-hop QA datasets such as HotpotQA~\cite{yang2018hotpotqadatasetdiverseexplainable} exhibit \textbf{Path-Hinting (PH)}, where the question explicitly encodes the reasoning chain (e.g., “Who is the husband of the stepmother of the brother of Kane Cornes?”), reducing the task to executing a prescribed sequence.
+More recent benchmarks, including BrowseComp~\cite{wei2025browsecomp} and WebShaper~\cite{tao2025webshaperagenticallydatasynthesizing}, introduce \textbf{Specification-Hinting (SH)}, describing the target entity through multiple attributes rather than naming it directly (e.g., “Which radio presenter at 5AA, former footballer, at least 20 years senior to his wife…?”).
+Although less explicit, this still provides a unique signature that primarily requires constraint filtering rather than exploratory reasoning.
+In both cases, agents operate with scaffolding rarely available in real-world scenarios, limiting the evaluation of true autonomous search.